 A product fee is payable on completion and can be paid separately or added to your mortgage amount.
 Again, these fees vary by product.
 Valuation fees are on a set scale by value of property.
 See our fees page for details.
 A free drive by valuation is available on remortgages for properties with a vaule up to £700,000, if your property exceeds this amount please call us to discuss on 01494 879617.

 We do not offer mortgage advice so you will need to arrange to visit a mortgage broker who will undertake the advised process with you and provide you with the information you need including the KFI+.
 You will need to bring your identification and proof of income documents with you when you meet with your broker.
 The broker will then contact us with the full application to proceed.

 A valuation of the property must be carried out in all cases.
-On some of our products for remortgages, we offer a free drive by valuation service.
 Please see the separate product guides for details.

 You will need to instruct a solicitor to act for you, who must be registered with the Law Society and be acceptable to us.
 Solicitors’ fees are not based on a set scale.
 If you do not have a solicitor we can appoint one for you.

 We will send the offer and the valuation report to both you and your solicitor.
 The offer will be valid for 3 months.
 Your solicitor will carry out the necessary legal work to exchange on the property.

 Once you and your solicitor have agreed the offer, a completion date will be agreed.
 At this point you are legally bound to the contract and cannot cancel the arrangement.